 - Members who receive a screening mammogram shortly after receipt of a COVID-19 vaccine AND have an abnormal screening result due to swollen lymph nodes.
 UPMC Health Plan will waive member cost-sharing for a follow-up screening mammogram or ultrasound with their network provider.
 Only one follow-up screening will be permitted per benefit year.
 Coverage is retroactive effective January 1, 2021 through July 20, 2021, so long as permitted under the current state and federal emergency declarations.h

 aThese recordings may not have the most up-to-date information.
 Recording dates are provided for each.

-bUPMC Health Plan will cover these services with no member cost share for fully insured plans until May 20, 2021, so long as permitted under the current State and Federal emergency declarations.
+dUPMC Health Plan will cover these services with no member cost share for fully insured plans until July 20, 2021, so long as permitted under the current State and Federal emergency declarations.
 Traditional ASO groups may opt out of these enhancements.

 eUPMC Health Plan members located in Pennsylvania at the time of virtual visit may select a UPMC-employed provider or a provider from Online Care Network II, P.C.
 (OCN), subject to availability.
 Members located outside of Pennsylvania will receive service from OCN.
 OCN is not an affiliate of UPMC.